-Of course, as with most other entries in Logitech’s Lightspeed slate of wireless peripherals, the G733 possesses really strong Bluetooth connectivity, thanks to a 2.4GHz USB receiver found in the box.
+Of course, as with most other entries in Logitech’s Lightspeed slate of wireless peripherals, the G733 possesses really strong Bluetooth connectivity, but only via the 2.4GHz USB receiver found in the box.
 Like the G Pro X Lightspeed before it, probably the only downside of making this headset a wireless one is the fact that it takes up a full USB slot on your laptop, PC or console, which means one less for, say, an SSD or a mouse input.
 That said, however, the connectivity holds up pretty well, even after walking up to two rooms away from our connected device (that’s a good 15 metres, which is actually quite decent compared to most other Bluetooth audio devices that go up to only 10 metres).

 While we can go on about how comfortable the Logitech G733 Lightspeed is, its audio is also nothing to scoff at — but let’s just say it’s not up to par compared to some of Logitech’s other meatier offerings.